(Last Updated 5/2/2022)

 - Giving providers more control/autonomy

-For more about what clinicians are saying about burnout, read our recent blog on the topic.
+Learn what clinicians themselves are saying about burnout in our blog on the topic.

 Physician Mental Health & Technology

 As noted in the previous section, technology can be a contributor to burnout.
 In particular, EHR’s have shown to contribute to burnout, even more than experts predicted when the HITECH Act was passed in 2009.
 This isn’t surprising considering U.S. clinicians spend 50% more time using EHR’s than clinicians in other countries.
 A study published in JAMIA in April 2021 indicates that this significant amount of time spent using EHR’s can lead to burnout.
 Specifically, the JAMIA study found that physicians who spend 5 or fewer after-hours charting in the EHR are twice as likely to report lower burnout levels than those who reported 6 or more weekly after-hours of EHR charting.
 Additionally, those who believe their organization has done a great job in regards to EHR implementation, training, and support were twice as likely to report lower burnout levels than those who don’t.

 A 2019 study published by JAMA found that some of EHR’s biggest pain points include:

 - Unnecessarily long notes (75.2%)